tusharhchhabra/geko-games-db/README.md

 ### Prerequisites

 - Node.js version >= 16.14
-- A Vercel PostgreSQL database (for managing user data and favorites)
+- A Vercel PostgreSQL database (for managing users and favorites)

 ### Installation